cartesi/docs/docs/machine/intro.md

 * *The target perspective * &mdash;
 This is the environment inside the Cartesi Machine.
 It encompasses Cartesi's particular flavor of the RISC-V architecture, as well as the organization of the embedded Linux Operating System that runs on top of it.
-It is most relevant to programmers responsible for the DApp components that run off-chain but must be verifiable.
+It is most relevant to programmers responsible for the dApp components that run off-chain but must be verifiable.
 The cross-compiling toolchain, and the tools used to build the Linux kernel and the embedded Linux root file-systems are also important from this perspective, even though they are used in the host;
 * *The blockchain perspective* &mdash;
 This is the view smart contracts have of Cartesi Machines.